niorgai/StatusBarCompat/README.md

 2. TranslucentFragment call `translucentStatusBar` method, when sdk >= 21, button can toggle hide/show statusBar's shadow.
 3. DrawerFragment call `setStatusBarColor` method, show how to compat for DrawerLayout and CoordinatorLayout.
 4. CollapsingFragment call `setStatusBarColorForCollapsingToolbar` method, compat for CollapsingToolbarLayout.
+5. Each Fragment can toggle Light status bar with Checkbox.

 ## Issues:
 These problem only show in SDK between 19 and 21: